Emperor Dezong of Tang: Dependence on eunuchs

 Dezong witnessed the rise of eunuchs during the reign of his father Emperor Daizong who himself succeeded to the throne as a result of support from eunuchs.
 Dezong realized the danger of depending too heavily on eunuchs and as a result he kept them at arm's length when he became emperor.
 Dezong's opinion of these eunuchs changed drastically when in 782 Dezong was driven out of his capital city by revolting military governors and was not able to command the situation.
 Even his own generals would not heed to his authority.
 Dezong felt forsaken and during his escape, only a handful of eunuchs namely Dou Wenchang and Huo Xianming were by his side.
 During this difficult times, Dezong's view of the eunuchs began to take on a different approach.
 After his return to Chang'an, Dezong greatly rewarded Dou and Huo for their loyalty not least of which were military and government post.
-In due course, these eunuchs's power became an inalienable part of the Tang government.
+In due course, these eunuchs' power became an inalienable part of the Tang government.
 Some eunuchs in the latter part of the dynasty were so powerful that they alone held the abilities to support or depose any emperors at whim.
 Dezong's son Tang Shunzong and grandson Tang Xianzong as well as later emperors such as Tang Jingzong and Tang Wenzong were all murdered or deposed by eunuchs.